Lilium longiflorum: Chemistry

 The Easter lily is a rich source of steroidal glycosides.
 It also contains bitter principles such as 3,6′-diferuloylsucrose.

 Toxicity

 L. longiflorum is toxic to cats.
 The true mechanism of toxicity is undetermined, but it involves damage to the renal tubular epithelium (composing the substance of the kidney and secreting, collecting, and conducting urine), which can cause acute kidney injury.
 Veterinary help should be sought, as a matter of urgency, for any cat that is suspected of eating any part of the lily – including licking pollen that may have brushed onto its coat.

-Research

-Research on L. longiflorum has contributed to our understanding of the molecular mechanism of genetic recombination during meiosis, particularly with respect to the role of RecA-like proteins.